jayantsharma/judeContent/passingVars.md

 # PHP : Passing Variables between Pages

-Let's assume a PHP variable `foo` on page1.php.There is a form on this page which posts on page2.php.
-Since HTTP is stateless, webpages are disconnected and this implies that page2.php won't be aware of the existence of page1.php or any date thereof. page2 can still access the variables from the page1 script using the methods discussed here.
+Let's assume a PHP variable `foo` on page1.php.
+There is a form on this page which posts on page2.php.
+Since HTTP is stateless, webpages are disconnected and this implies that page2.php won't be aware of the existence of page1.php or any date thereof.
+However, page2 can still access the variables from the page1 script using the methods discussed here.

 * ### Sessions